Dewmith/inlab-bidsify/README.md

 MNE-BIDS create good file organization, and create metadatafiles required for [BIDS-validator](https://bids-standard.github.io/bids-validator/), but some metadata are very poor and incomplete : just what's needed to validate.
 THat's why it generate warnings from BIDS-validator.

-A dataset generated with BIDS-MNE without metadata completed by humans can't be reused( critical informations will be missing).
+A dataset generated with BIDS-MNE without metadata completed by humans can't be reused (critical informations will be missing).

-# How to install et execute
+# How to install and execute

 Under Linux, in the project folder: